Community Service

 Zengeler Cleaners – Winter Clothing Collection for Veterans

-IBEW Local 150 – Apprentice Tool Bags
+IBEW Local 150 – Donate Tool Backpacks for Apprentices

-Libertyville Junior Women’s Club – Pumpkin Fest
+Libertyville Junior Women’s Club – Donate Pumpkins for Pumpkin Fest

-Libertyville Township Gift Fund – Holiday Meals
+Libertyville Township Gift Fund – Donate Holiday Meals

-Liberty Towers Community – Bingo
+Liberty Towers Community – Donate Bingo Prizes & Call Numbers

-Mickey Finn’s Brewery – USO Fundraiser
+Mickey Finn’s Brewery – Serve Beverages at Annual USO Fundraiser

 Service Above Self Award